 Paul said, that "eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.
-But God hath revealed them unto us by his Spirit; for the Spirit searcheth all things, yea, the deep things of God.
-Now we have received not the spirit of the world, but the Spirit which is of God? that we might know the things that are freely given to us of God."
-"But the natural man receiveth not the things of the Spirit of God : for they are foolishness unto him : neither can he know them, because they are spiritually But he that is spiritual judgeth all things."
-(1 Cor. ii. chap.) discerned.
-Thus we perceive that the "natural man cannot know the things of the Spirit," therefore he is liable to be deceived, and to embrace false revelations, and believe a lie and be damned, because without the Spirit he is unable to judge whether a revelation is from God or from some other source.
-Not so with the spiritual man; he judgeth all things, and decides by the spirit between error and truth.
-Neither the eye, the ear, nor the heart of a natural man has perceived the things in reserve for the righteous; but the spiritual man has a knowledge of them by revelation.
-"God hath revealed them unto us by his Spirit."
-The Saints find out " the deep things of God" by the Spirit.
-The faithful Saints or the elect cannot be deceived ; for the Holy Ghost dwells in them as a spirit of constant revelation, teaching them all things; guiding them into all truth; shewing them things to come; taking of the things of the Father and shewing the same unto them by heavenly visions and dreams, and revealing the deep things of God such as no natural man could ever see, hear, think of, or know, for they are only spiritually discerned.
-Thus there is no possibility of a person's ever being deceived who follows the teachings and revelations of the Holy Ghost.
+But God hath revealed them unto us by his Spirit; for the Spirit searcheth all things, yea, the deep things of God."
+Now we have received not the spirit of the world, but the Spirit which is of God; that we might know the things that are freely given to us of Gad.
+But the natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned.
+But he that is spiritual judgeth all things."
+(1 Cor. ii. chap.)
+Thus we perceive that the "natural man cannot know the things of the Spirit; 'i therefore he is liable to be deceived, and to embrace false revelations, and believe a lie and be damned, because without the Spirit he is unable to judge whether a revelation is from God, or from some other source.
+Not so with the spiritual man; he judgeth all things, and decides by the Spirit.
+The Saints find out "the deep things of God" by the Spirit.
+The faithful Saints or the elect cannot be decived; for the Holy Ghost dwells in them as a Spirit of constant revelation, teaching them all things; guiding them into all truth; shewing them things to come; taking of the things of the Father and shewing the same unto them by heavenly visions and dreams, and revealing the deep things of God such as no natural man could ever see, hear, think, or know, for they are only spiritually discerned.
+Thus there is no possibility of a person's ever being decived who follows the teachings and revealing the teachings and revealing the teachings and revealing the Holy Ghost.

-The revelations given by the Holy Ghost; by the voice of the Lord; by the ministry of angels; by visions and dreams, and by the inspired officers of the kingdom, are the kind of laws ordained for the government of the Saints.
+The revelations given by the Holy Ghost; by the voice of the Lord: by the ministry of angels: by visions and dreams, and by the inspired officers of the kingdom, are the kind of laws ordained for the government of the Saints.
 By such laws they have been governed in every age and dispensation.
-All churches who have not faith to obtain revelations and laws by the inspiration of the Holy Ghost, are not the churches of God.
-Though they may pretend to great piety; profess to be christians; make long prayers; preach eloquent sermons; and meet together every Sabbath day under the pretence of worshipping God, yet if they have not faith to obtain new revelations, and visions, and the ministry of angels, they are not the church of God, and are deceiving themselves and others with a false and delusive religion; a religion by which they will perish, as the scripture saith, "Where there is no vision the people perish."
-(Proverbs, xxix.
-18.)
+Churches who have not faith to obtain revelations and laws by the inspiration of the Holy Ghost, are not the churches of God.
+Though they may pretend to great piety; profess to be christians; make long prayers; preach eloquent sermons; and meet together every Sabbath-day under the pretence of worshipping God, yet if they have not faith to obtain new revelations, and visions, and the ministry of angels, they are not of the church of God, and are deceiving themselves and others with a false and delusive religion; a religion by which they will perish, as the scripture saith, "Where there is no vision the people perish."
+(Proverbs xxix, 18.)